devJuanS/fullstackopen-course/part-03/phonebook/README.md

 ## Step 6: Implement error handling for creating new entries.

 **Goal**: Implement error handling for creating new entries.
 The request is not allowed to succeed, if: the name or number is missing, or the name already exists in the phonebook.

+## Step 7: Add the morgan middleware to the application for logging.

+**Goal**: Add the morgan middleware to log messages to the console based on the _tiny_ configuration.